Skip to content

 Purple heron

-The Purple Heron is a majestic wading bird from the heron family which can be found in Africa, central and southern Europe, as well as southern and eastern Asia.
+The Purple Heron is a majestic wading bird from the heron family which can be found in Africa, central and southern Europe, and southern and eastern Asia.

-This species breeds during summer months before migrating for winter habitats where they feed mainly on fish or frogs near wetlands or rivers.
+This species breeds during the summer months before migrating to winter habitats, where they feed mainly on fish or frogs near wetlands or rivers.

 Scientific classification: